ibrahim-mohamed-zaghloul/corstat_task01/README.md

 ## Project Overview

-This project provides a comprehensive infrastructure deployment solution using Terraform, Docker, and Ansible for setting up a SonarQube server with a robust network configuration on AWS.
+This project provides a comprehensive infrastructure deployment solution using Terraform, Docker, and Ansible for setting up a server hosting two services and forwarding traffic based on requests sent to the server using Nginx with a robust network configuration on AWS.

 ## Components